Brain-Development-and-Disorders-Lab/mars/website/docs/Workspaces.md

 ![Edit Workspace](../img/workspace_page.png)

-This page displays the Workspace's name, description, collaborators, Entities, and Projects.
+This page displays the Workspace's name, description, collaborators, archived metadata, and active Counters.
 The name and description can be updated, and collaborators can be added or removed.
-Active Entities and Projects can be viewed, and any archived Entities and Projects can be restored.

-To restore archived Entities or Projects, click the gray "Show Archived" button in the top right.
-The displayed Entities and Projects are currently archived and can be restored by clicking the orange "Restore" button next to the name of that Entity or Project.
+Archived Entities, Projects, and Templates can be viewed or restored.
+To restore archived metadata, click the corresponding orange "Restore" button.